-The Veterans Advisory Council (VAC) includes senior leaders from across industry, academia and government who have a deep personal commitment to veterans’ concerns related to brain health.
-The VAC will represent, advocate and support veterans’ interests to CVB, to partners, and to the broader community engaged in the support, research, prevention, and treatment of brain health conditions.
+The Veterans Advisory Council (VAC) galvanizes senior leaders from across academia, government and industry who have a deep personal commitment to Veterans’ concerns related to brain health.
+The VAC represents, advocates and supports Veterans’ interests to CVB, to partners, and to the broader community engaged in the support, research, prevention, and treatment of brain health conditions.

 “These brave men and women voluntarily stepped up on the line to serve this great nation with the goal of protecting our freedoms…many have gone into harm’s way at personal expense and sacrifice.
 We cannot leave any more of them behind.
 It is our national obligation to support those that have come home with both visible and invisible wounds.”

 – Frank Larkin, Former U.S. Senate Sergeant at Arms, Chair of the Cohen Veterans Bioscience Veterans Advisory Council

 (1) Sharing veterans’ perspectives, challenges and needs associated with brain health to increase understanding by CVB, the community and other relevant stakeholders and to inform the research roadmap to optimize the health and welfare of Veterans;